preco21/eslint-config-legacy/readme.md

 [WIP]

-Although this is not generally recommended, you can fallback to ES5 by adding this to your config:
+Although this is not generally recommended, you can fallback to ES5 by adding this to your configuration:

 ```json
 {